kachick/irbrc/README.md

 # .irbrc

-Extracted from https://github.com/kachick/dotfiles because of it is only one of dependent ruby environment
+Extracted from https://github.com/kachick/dotfiles because of it is only one of dependending ruby environment

+## How to apply

+TODO: Write here